Ms. Inglish is a successful employment & training pro, setting Midwest regional records with tens of thousands placed in gainful employment.

 Give background check forms to your job applicants to complete and sign, then do the background checks for those you want to hire.
 This provides a report about job applicants' criminal records and credit history.

-Also require a Driver's License or a State Non-Driver's ID Card and copy both sides of that.
-Have an I-9 form completed by new hires with this information supplied by them and nay documentation required of Documented International Workers (people with a visa or a green card).
+Also, require a Driver's License or a State Non-Driver's ID Card and copy both sides of that.
+Have an I-9 form completed by new hires with this information supplied by them and any documentation required of Documented International Workers (people with a visa or a green card).